 4. Community Property Means An Even Split

 California is a community property state.
 This means the court views all assets and debts acquired during a marriage as belonging equally to both spouses.
-The law presumes joint ownership.
+In short, the law presumes joint ownership.

-Many people think this means everything gets shared equally during the division of property.
-Common divorce myths like this, however, are not the case in most situations.
+Many people think this means everything gets split equally during the division of property.
+However, common divorce myths like this are not the case in most situations.

 5. Most Divorces Go to Trial